Quantum Tunneling in SO(3,1)$\times$SO(4): Tunneling in a Static, Homogeneous field.

+demonstrating that the tunneling and Lorentz transformations combine unambiguously into a single well-defined ``generalized relativistic transformation".

+It is well-known that WKB problems can be treated by formally extending the domain of the wave function into complex variables.
+This allows one to circumvent singularities at turning points and caustics \cite{LL}.
+Here we see that wave functions ``extended into the complex plane" are hybrid states of tunneling and Lorentz transformed states.
+The velocity which is the parameter of tunneling and Lorentz transforms is seen to be a complex velocity $v=v_R+iv_I$, analogous to that from fluid mechanics.
+The ``real" velocity is the velocity associated with tunneling, while the ``imaginary" velocity is that associated with the Lorentz transformation.

-\section{Tunneling in a static, homogeneous field.}
+\section{Tunneling in a Static, Homogeneous field.}

-It can be shown that the Tunneling transform arises from relativistic proper acceleration.
+It will be shown that the Tunneling transformation arises from relativistic proper acceleration.
 Proper acceleration is defined as that which a test particle experiences within its rest frame \cite{Rindler}.
 The worldline of a test particle undergoing proper acceleration $\alpha$ is given by

 As before, let the observer $O$ be at rest, and let $O_L$ be the Lorentz-transformed frame.
 We want $O_L$ to be uniformly accelerated by a constant value $\alpha$.
 We require the velocity of all points of $O_L$ to increase simultaneously.
-Since simulataneity is relative, we specify that this acceleration is with respect to the frame $O$; $v$ is then a function of $t$ alone.
+Since simultaneity is relative, we specify that this acceleration is with respect to the frame $O$; $v$ is then a function of $t$ alone,

 We want to calculate

 for fixed $x$, at time $t=0$.
 Further, we assume that $v=0$ initially.
 This gives